Feast on the Fire

 Let’s feast!

 Families are welcome!
-We will offer youth programming on Saturday and Sunday mornings and all ages are welcome to participate in primitive cooking experiences.
-Children under 8 years old are free!
+We will offer youth programming on Friday, Saturday and Sunday mornings and all ages are welcome to participate in primitive cooking experiences.
+Children under 5 years old are free but must be registered with an adult.
+All youth under age 17 must attend with their parents or guardians.

 PLEASE NOTE: Dogs are NOT allowed at Feast on the Fire due to the food-focused nature of this event.
 Thank you for understanding.
 We do allow a limited number of dogs at our Earth Skills Gathering so if you need to bring a dog, consider joining us in the spring.